 External hard drive

 To this option, you’ll need to sign-up with a provider like OneDrive (Microsoft) or iCloud (Apple).
-Data is cheap these days so you can get heaps of storage from as low as $3 a monthly.
-So once you have decided on a plan as above you select all the files you want to back-up copy and they are uploaded securely to the cloud.
+Data is cheap these days so you can get heaps of storage from as low as $3 a month.
+So once you have decided on a plan as above you select all the files you want to back up copy and they are uploaded securely to the cloud.
 Then on your new laptop, you log in to your provider and download everything onto your laptop.

 Migrate your data